What is a “Race” of bees?

 Caucasian bees are originally from the high valleys of the Central Caucus region.
-This region is between the Black and Caspian seas, making them highly cold tolerant.
+This region is between the Black and Caspian seas, making them highly cold-tolerant.

 Caucasian bees are known for high propolis production.
 The propolis they produce is soft and sticky, which can make it hard for beekeepers to inspect the hive.
 They stop producing brood in the fall and tend to overwinter quite well.
 In addition, because they are from a cold region they can forage on colder days than other bee races.

 Caucasian bees show some resistance to European Foul Brood and are not overly inclined to swarm.
-Due to their high propolis production, they are not known for being honey comb producers and tend to conserve their honey stores as a result.
+Due to their high propolis production, they are not known for being honeycomb producers and tend to conserve their honey stores as a result.

 Finally, they are susceptible to Nosema and tough to find in packages, though it is possible.

 Carniolan bees are dark with brown spots or bands on their abdomen.
-They’re slightly smaller than other races of bees, but that doesn’t seem to correlate to their ability to forage and bring pollen and nectar stores back to the hive.
+They’re slightly smaller than other races of bees, but that doesn’t seem to correlate with their ability to forage and bring pollen and nectar stores back to the hive.